vasilkosturski/distributed-tracing-otel-demo/README.md

 4. The Inventory Service publishes an inventory reserved event to Kafka.
 5. The Order Service updates the order status based on the inventory event.

-Throughout this workflow, tracking data (spans) is sent to Grafana Cloud: the Java service sends both automatically captured spans and manual spans created through the SDK, while the Inventory Service sends only manual spans; all tracking data is linked via the trace id to provide a complete view of each request.
+Throughout this workflow, tracking data (spans) and logs are sent to Grafana Cloud: the Java service sends both automatically captured spans and manual spans created through the SDK, while the Inventory Service sends only manual spans; all tracking data is linked via the trace id to provide a complete view of each request.

 **Example distributed trace in Grafana Cloud:**
 ![Grafana Cloud Trace Example](docs/grafana-trace-2.png)